Alexander Skrynnik: Murders

 In the mid-1970s, Skrynnik went to work in Yakutia.
 There he killed stewardess Nina Puganova, cutting off her breasts and genitals.
 Although her torn body was found, it did not lead to the killer, and the murder remained unsolved until Skrynnik's capture.

 Later, Skrynnik returned to Chișinău, where he worked as a carpenter in the "Bucuria" factory, was an udarnik and a candidate member of the CPSU.
 In 1980, he committed another murder.
 He took Irina Trasyn, who had a seven-year-old child, on a date treating her with ice cream before stabbing her multiple times with a knife.
 Skrynnik then removed her eyes and cut off her head, which he put in a briefcase.
 The killer then brought the briefcase to Glukharyov, attaching the following note to it:

-Fedor, did you see the gift?
+Fyodor, did you see the gift?
 This is your example.
 Prepare 10 thousand!
 Or your daughter will be headless too.
 Come to the station in the evening, and bring the money.

 Initially, Glukharyov was suspected of killing her.
 The investigation had a version that he had been a member of a criminal group but decided to cut off ties with the criminal world, and they had decided to intimidate him.
 It was impossible to identify the victim, as she was left without eyes.
 With the permission of the Moldavian SSR, the head of the murdered Trasyn was shown on television.
 After that, police were called by 7-year-old Viktor Trasyn, the son of the deceased.
 He recognized his mother, whom he had not seen in a week.
 As he was left an orphan, the boy was put in an orphanage.

 Soon after, Skrynnik killed a new victim named Anastasia Mikhailova, bringing to Glukharyov her severed hand.
 The examination later established that the head and the hand belonged to different people.
 Different theories began to appear: some claimed that there were necromancer-sorcerers in Chișinău, digging up corpses from the graves, while others claimed that a maniac who had operated in the USSR at the time, Nikolai Dzhumagaliev, had reached the Moldavian capital.
 A note had been placed yet again in the hand of the victim:

-Fedor, you still do not want to pay?
+Fyodor, you still do not want to pay?
 You do not believe that we are not afraid of blood?
 Then kiss the female hand.
 In three days you will bring money to the station.
 Otherwise, we will chop your daughter into pieces.